um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 ### File transfer SCP/SFTP clients with GUI
 ---

-There are many file transfer clients that provide convenient graphical user interface (GUI) while using and implementation of SCP or SFTP under the hood.
+There are many file transfer clients that provide a convenient graphical user interface (GUI) while using an implementation of SCP or SFTP under the hood.

 Some examples of the popular file transfer clients are: